lambdaclass/concrete/docs/MUT_REF_CLOSURE.md

 These features are not yet implemented.
 Each is a separate work item:

-### Reborrowing

-Creating `&mut *r` to pass a sub-borrow without consuming `r`.
-This would allow calling a function that takes `&mut T` while retaining ownership of the original `&mut T`.
+### Explicit reborrow syntax (`&mut *r`)

+Note the scope of this gap carefully — it is narrower than "reborrowing is unimplemented":

+- **Implicit reborrowing of function-parameter refs IS implemented.** A `&mut T` received as a function parameter can be passed to any number of calls without being consumed; each call implicitly reborrows through the pointer (see MUT_REF_SEMANTICS.md sections 2 and 4; enforced in Check.lean by consuming a `&mut T` argument only when it is in `env.borrowRefs`).
+- **Borrow-block refs are linear and consumed when passed** (MUT_REF_SEMANTICS.md section 3).
+For these there is no way to pass a sub-borrow while retaining the original.
+- **What is missing is explicit syntax**: `&mut *r` does not parse.
+Adding it would let a borrow-block ref be lent to a callee without consumption.
 Requires:
   - Syntax support for `&mut *r` or equivalent.
   - Checker logic to create a temporary borrow of the pointee.
   - Lifetime/scope reasoning to ensure the reborrow does not outlive `r`.

 ### Field access through `&mut T`